Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

 </details>
 </br>

 At this point, we have a solid test suite for our routes that will be affected by our changes!
+All of our tests, existing and new, should be passing.
 We can feel good about making updates with the knowledge that we can run our tests frequently and they will help us catch any issues that arise.

 ## Executing the Refactor